'QEB's set-up provides a great opportunity for gifted, younger members to come through.' Chambers UK

 Expenses and Financial Assistance

-A: Have attended a state school or college, are able to demonstrate high academic achievement, and have attended or are attending university.
+A: Have attended a state school/college, and are able to demonstrate high academic achievement.

 AND